 iV.
 APPROVED PRODUCT(S)

-GIS software used in Idaho are capable of generating the specified file format.
+Any GIS Software, either desktop or online capable of ingesting and displaying REST services, shapefiles, or file geodatabases.

 V. JUSTIFICATION

 Experience in other states and countries have amply demonstrated that accessible statewide cadastral information is key to realizing substantial gains in economic development, public safety, government efficiency, and citizen empowerment.
 The return on investment is substantial, cumulative and perpetual.